The When I Grow Up Coach

 So I got a real job.
 And another one.
 And another.
 And another.
 I went through seven jobs in four years, constantly trying to find “the perfect fit”.
 I’d get restless easily and fairly despondent, thinking that there was nothing else out there for me that I could devote myself to passionately and enthusiastically.
 One day I declared, “Enough!
 I refuse to accept that there is nothing else out there that I’m going to love doing!”
 I decided to put some chutzpah into my search.
 I was going to find My Dream Career.

-I enrolled in a Career Change Workshop at NYU and through a series of personality tests, exercises and conversations, I realized that I wanted to help others find their own path, especially “creative types” who wanted to find fulfilling work.
-I wanted to help them figure out what they wanted to be when they “grew up”, no matter their age!
-In March of 2010 – 2 years and 7 months after my first coaching class (not that I was counting!), I was able to give my notice as an Executive Assistant and become The When I Grow Up Coach full-time.
+I enrolled in a Career Change Workshop at NYU and through a series of personality tests, exercises and conversations with my classmates, I realized that I wanted to help others find their own path, especially “creative types” that thought they wanted one thing their whole life and only to have to rewrite their plans (sound familiar?).
+I wanted to help them figure out what they wanted to be when they grew up (get it?).

-I realize in hindsight that I’ve been training my whole life to be a coach.
-My communication skills, my enthusiasm, my sense of humor and play, my desire to help people find their passion and my people-loving-personality makes this the role that I was born to play.
-And my certification along with years of experience with hundreds of clients makes this a role I can take center stage!
+It was then that I realized that I’ve been training my whole life to be a coach.
+My communication skills, my enthusiasm, my sense of humor, my desire to help people find their passion and my people-loving-personality makes this the role that I was born to play.
+And my certification and 9 years of coaching makes this a role I can take center stage!